OCA/account-fiscal-rule/account_avatax/readme/CONFIGURE.rst

   - Enable UPC Taxability -- this will transmit Odoo's product ean13 number instead of its Internal Reference.
 If there is no ean13 then the Internal Reference will be sent automatically.
+  - Hide Exemption & Tax Based on shipping address -- this will give user ability to hide or show Tax Exemption and Tax Based on shipping address fields at the invoice level.

 - Countries